Risk assessing programme activities

 How to include programme activities in your risk assessments

 When completing your risk assessment, you'll be thinking about your unit meeting space and girls to make sure you are as safe as possible.
-However, some of the unit meeting activities and skills builder activities in our programme might bring new risks to your unit.
+You'll also need to think about any risks involved in our programme activities.

-To help with your risk assessments and make sure we’re all safe together, we’ve reviewed the programme and highlighted any potential risks and things to be aware of on each activity, so you can include them in your risk assessments.
+To help with your risk assessments and make sure we’re all safe together, we’ve reviewed the programme and highlighted any potential risks in our skills builder and unit meeting activities.
+So you know what you need to include in your risk assessments.

 Allergens and food

-- Check that nobody in the unit is allergic to any of the items you use.
+- Check that nobody in the unit is allergic to any of the items you're planning to use.

-- Consider food allergens and dietary requirements and plan your meeting accordingly.
+- Consider any food allergens and dietary requirements and plan your meeting accordingly.

 - Consider sensitivities to chemicals or objects that could result in reactions, such as latex.